 In the summer of 1952, sixteen-year-old Yasin suffered an injury so severe that it affected his entire life.
 While playing with some friends on the seashore, he broke some vertebra in his neck, which resulted in total paralysis of his limbs.
 He went on to complete his secondary education.
-He attended the Imam Shaf‘i Secondary School and al-Rimal school (later renamed al-Karmel High School); he graduated from Filastin school in 1958.
-He participated in mass demonstrations in Gaza to protest the tripartite attack on Egypt in 1956.
-He and his friends played an active role in calling for a rejection of international supervision over Gaza and the restoration of the Egyptian administration in Gaza.
+He attended the Imam Shaf‘i Secondary School and al-Rimal school (later renamed al-Karmel High School); he graduated from Palestine school in 1958.
+On 10-11 March 1957, he participated in the mass demonstrations that took place in Gaza following the departure of the Israeli forces and that called for a rejection of international supervision over Gaza and the restoration of the Egyptian administration in Gaza.

 In early October 1958, he obtained a job teaching Arabic and Islamic education at the UNRWA schools.
 Most of his teaching salary went to help his family.
 He also worked as preacher and teacher in the mosques of Gaza.

 In 1964 he enrolled (as a remote student) in Ain Shams University in Cairo to study English while teaching in Gaza.
 However, the arrests of Muslim Brotherhood supporters in 1965 prevented his return to Egypt to sit for his exams.

 At the end of 1965 the Egyptian authorities in Gaza arrested him for a month in the central Gaza prison and charged him with belonging to the Muslim Brothers; they released him when no evidence was found linking him organizationally with that organization.